mlangumier/spring-jwt-hotel/README.md

 # Hotel management app

-A small application that manages users authentication with JWT, and allows users to book hotel rooms.
+**Description**: Basis of an app that allows for users to book hotel rooms.
+**Features**: Authentication and sessions with JWT & Spring Security.

 ## Setup